-As you probably already know, the enormously successful Banksy: Genius or Vandal? exhibition has been touring the globe, captivating audiences across 15 different countries and it’s finally gracing our shores in August.
+As you probably already know, the enormously successful Banksy: Genius or Vandal? exhibition has been touring the globe, captivating audiences across 15 different countries—and now it’s finally here on L.A. shores.

-This comprehensive exhibition will give you a rare glimpse of the artist’s mysterious universe, showcasing a private collection of over 100 authenticated artworks by the illustrious (and elusive) iconoclast.
+This comprehensive exhibition will give you a rare glimpse of the artist’s mysterious universe, showcasing a private collection of over 80 authenticated artworks by the illustrious (and elusive) iconoclast.
 There’ll be everything from sculptures, videos, photos, original works, limited edition silkscreens and even large-scale frescos presented on the very walls they were painted on.
-From these, we’ve compiled a list of 5 famous pieces you simply cannot miss.
+From these, we’ve compiled a list of 5 of the most iconic Bansky works you simply cannot miss.

 1. “Love is in the Air”